 I often think about how differently we would all live our lives if we had more awareness of our mortality.
 Suppose we were to approach our lives conscious that the week, year and decade are never guaranteed.
 Would it change the way we love each other?
 The way we treat strangers?
 The planet?
 Our jobs?
 Would we be braver?
 More reckless or at ease?
 Would it increase our anxiety?
 Or is our social discomfort with discussions of death behind our ever-growing unease?

 The reason I think about these things is because of grief.
-This is how it has changed me.
+Here’s how it has changed me.
 I used to be obsessed with buying a house, pouring a sizeable part of my income into a pension, and having a career that would make all of this possible.
 Then, slowly, grief shifted my priorities.
-I stopped projecting my hopes for my life decades into the future and started paying attention to where I was right now and where I hoped to be in the coming weeks and months.
+I stopped projecting my hopes for my life decades into the future and started paying attention to where I was and where I hoped to be in the coming weeks and months.

 Of course, it feels exceptionally insensitive to describe grief as having a positive impact on your life, and if you have recently lost someone, I understand how that can feel very hard to hear.
 I wish that all my friends were still alive.
-That I could hug them, talk to them, dance with them, gossip with them, travel with them once again.
+That I could hug them, talk to them, dance with them, gossip with them, and travel with them once again.
 However, over time I have also come to appreciate the impact that losing them has had on how I understand my journey.
 How it has made me approach life differently because they are no longer with me.

 It has made me more insecure about my connections with people who love me.
 Like I crave it much more than before, but it seems like it can never be satisfied.

 It’s no surprise to anyone who has lost a loved one that grief alters you to a seismic extent, and of course, the ways that it changes you aren’t necessarily positive.
 Feeling scared of losing more loved ones is a pretty common fear.
-We suddenly understand that people can disappear from our lives in an instant and how much that can hurt, so we become terrified of losing others.
+We suddenly understand that people can disappear from our lives instantly and how much that can hurt, so we become terrified of losing others.
 It can also make it harder to enjoy happy times without loved ones you feel should have been there, or you can feel bad for simply being happy even though they are gone.

 There is no getting over or recovering from grief.
-It just slowly becomes a part of the fabric of your everyday life, now woven in an unalterably different way.
+It slowly becomes a part of the fabric of your everyday life, now woven in an unalterably different way.
 We are forever changed by it, and I feel like my life will be a continual process of coming to understand this.
-Everyone’s experience of grief is different but perhaps this is something that some of you feel too.
+Everyone’s experience of grief is different, but perhaps this is something that some of you feel too.